wpengine/faustjs/docs/previews/README.md

 npm i @wpengine/headless
 ```

-The package contains an auth handler to get an access token for a user when trying to view a preview/draft post as well as React hooks to pull post(s).
+The package contains an auth handler to get an access token for a user when trying to view a preview/draft post and React hooks to pull post(s).

 ### Authorization Flow

-In order to submit secure requests to WordPress, we need to be able to verify that a user has access to the content that is being requested.
+To submit secure requests to WordPress, we need to verify that a user has access to the content requested.
 The plugin exposes routes that allow us to create access codes and exchange them for access tokens.

 The flow looks like this:

-- User makes a request to a secure route (i.e. draft post)
+- User requests a secure route (i.e., draft post)
 - User is redirected to WordPress to login
-- WordPress redirects back to frontend with a temporary code
+- WordPress turns back to frontend with a temporary code
 - The frontend server exchanges the code for an access token
 - The access token is stored in a cookie
 - The user is finally redirected back to the original URL and uses the access token in the cookie to make the authenticated request